-The conservation of the ecosystems of El Cielo is essential: they host a number of threatened plants and animal species as the oso negro (Ursus americanus), jaguaroundi (Herpailurus yagouaroundi), tigrillo (Leopardus wiedii), jaguar (Pantera onca), ocelote (Leopardus pardalis), and cabeza de viejo (Eira barbara).
+The conservation of the ecosystems of El Cielo is essential: they host many threatened plant and animal species such as oso negro (Ursus americanus), jaguarundi (Herpailurus yagouaroundi), tigrillo (Leopardus wiedii), jaguar (Pantera onca), ocelot (Leopardus pardalis), and tayra (Eira barbara).

-The local population of 6,208 inhabitants (1999), dispersed in 47 communities, are mainly engaged in seasonal agriculture as maize, beans, pumpkin and fruits crops, hunting and forestry exploitation.
+The local population of 6,208 inhabitants (1999), dispersed in 47 communities, mainly engages in seasonal agriculture such as maize, beans, pumpkin, fruit crops, hunting, and forestry exploitation.